RefresherTowel/docs/statement/usage.md

    If a state sets `can_exit = false`, `ChangeState("Other")` will do nothing unless `force == true`.
 Make sure to set `can_exit = true` again when you actually want to leave.

 2. **Queued transitions are one-shot**
-   Once a queued state is processed (or cleared), it’s gone.
+   Once a queued state is processed (or cleared), it's gone.
    If you want repeated attempts, call `QueueState()` again from your logic.

 3. **History is for introspection, not control flow**